cannikin/4klist/README.md

 2020-10-11

 * Moved logic to class-based structure
-* Title titles starting with "The" and move them to the end of the title, ie. "The Meg" -> "Meg, The"
+* Update titles starting with "The" and move it to the end of the title, ie. "The Meg" -> "Meg, The"